 The Province of Nova Scotia has provided municipalities with the authority to implement a marketing levy bylaw to support local tourism development and promotion.
 The Town of Yarmouth enacted its first marketing levy bylaw in 2007.
 The bylaw was updated in 2024 to a more equitable version that applies the levy evenly across more types of accommodations, and is responsive to changing market conditions.
-The new bylaw is called the Town of Yarmouth Marketing Levy Bylaw (Bylaw 82) which sees a mandatory 3% Marketing Levy applied to all accommodations (30 days or less) effective June 1st, 2025.
+The new bylaw is called the Town of Yarmouth Marketing Levy Bylaw (Bylaw 82) which sees a mandatory 3% Marketing Levy collected from guests staying in registered accommodations (30 days or less) effective June 1st, 2025.
 The Bylaw can be found here: https://www.townofyarmouth.ca/town-hall/bylaws/1668-marketing-levy-bylaw/file.html

 Levy Remittance Process

 The Town of Yarmouth has designated the Ontario Restaurant Hotel & Motel Association (ORHMA) to assist accommodation providers in understanding and implementing the marketing levy.
 ORHMA was selected as a partner due to their extensive experience managing municipal accommodation levies across Canada.
-Ontario Restaurant Hotel & Motel Association (ORHMA).
 As an established industry leader, ORHMA provides valuable expertise in levy administration, compliance, and reporting, ensuring a smooth implementation process for local accommodations.
 ORHMA will help streamline operations, provide clear guidance, and support the tourism sector in maximizing the benefits of the levy.

 FAQs